bao-project/bao-docs/source/development/contributing.rst

 The development of Bao projects' components uses the Github ecosystem for contributions, code review, bug reporting, discussion of ideas or any other community development, or project management activities.
-Therefore, every contributor should first create a Github account, if they do not have one already.
+Therefore, every :term:`contributor` should first create a Github account, if they do not have one already.

 If you plan to contribute a significant portion of code, such as an architecture or platform port, a new subsystem or feature, please consider